Home for Global Students

 Securing a place in one of the best neighbourhoods in London is the most crucial challenge for your academic journey in 2025/26, defining both your lifestyle and your budget.
-Our guide aims to provide international students with a detailed, objective, and efficient resource for residential life.
-We will move beyond conventional administrative boundaries to analyse core neighbourhoods across the 5 major parts of London: Central, East, West, South, and North.
-Our deep analysis will be based on 4 key dimensions: Lifestyle, Commutability, Safety Index, and Budget Threshold.
+Our guide aims to provide you with a detailed, objective, and efficient resource for residential life based on 4 key dimensions: Lifestyle, Commutability, Safety Index, and Budget Threshold.

 What It’s Really Like to Live Here